-As always, location is a key factor in determining costs.
+As always, location is a key factor.
 The Northeast and East Coast have always been expensive areas for commercial construction.
 Many of the most affordable real estate markets for commercial building construction are in the South, including Houston.
 This is due to more affordable costs for labor and materials.

-The 2017 U.S. and Canada Fit Out Guide ranked Houston as the second most-affordable market for build-outs in.
-Currently, Houston continues to remain affordable.
+The 2017 U.S. and Canada Fit Out Guide ranked Houston as the second most-affordable market for commercial office build-outs.
+But that may not always be the case.

 With the current and projected construction projects in the pipeline, lack of specialized labor remains a concern.
 It also applies upward pressure to construction costs.
 Since tariff activity remains unpredictable, there’s pricing uncertainty for some materials.
 As a result, producers most continue working through the potential impacts.